Automations

 Introduction

 As of today, most engineers would expect at least the changes made in projects to be up to date.
 The implemented modifications should be accessible by the team.
-In addition, Valispace has introduced ‘Automations’ within the software that helps the user customise a rule that is automatically implemented at the user’s convenience.
+In addition, RSP has introduced ‘Automations’ within the software that helps the user customise a rule that is automatically implemented at the user’s convenience.

 The word “automation” itself is self-explanatory but to get into the details, most engineers want to create, update or delete the elements or trigger some actions automatically.
 Also, some engineers want to be notified each time when a change occurs.
 Engineers prefer to automatically run calculations to keep the project up to date and running in order.
-Automations in valispace are designed to fulfil the above requirements.
+Automations in RSP are designed to fulfil the above requirements.

 Flow chart of Automations